1. Home

 90-Percent-Done Syndrome – almost done is not done

-When estimating the progress of a project, when assessing the remaining workload of a work package, or when determining the degree of completion of a task, many employees often make an elementary mistake: they estimate too positively.
-This overestimation of effort, which is too positive and incorrect, is known as a 90-Percent-Done Syndrome.Âą
+When estimating the progress of a project, assessing the remaining effort of a work package or determining the degree of completion of a task, many employees often make an elementary mistake: they estimate too positively.
+This overly positive and incorrect estimation of effort is known as the 90-Percent-Done Syndrome.¹

 90-Percent-Done Syndrome - nearly done isn't finished